 Steller Sea Lion Facts

-- The animal now has protection via the Marine Mammal Protection Act in the United States.
-That country controls the largest portion of its endemic range.
+- The magnificent Steller Sea Lion thankfully now has a certain degree of protection via the Marine Mammal Protection Act in the United States, however.
+Fortunately for the fascinating species, that country controls the largest portion of its endemic range.

-The mammals typically congregate in large groups for mating and rearing the young, a process usually occurring on the beaches of remote islands.
-A single birth is most common, though multiple births do happen occasionally as well.
+This same process also usually takes place on the beaches of various remote islands.
+This tends to provide with a relative degree of safety.
+A single birth remains most common.
+Nevertheless, multiple births do happen occasionally as well.

 As a very highly skilled marine predator, the Steller Sea Lion quite actively and aggressively hunts its prey.
 Individuals also generally feed on a wide range of prey.
 Yet, this does most typically consist of numerous mid-sized cephalopod and fish species.